IsThatFearny/quartz/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "another *by the* Aquitani"
 	- "the Aquitani"

 #1 follows the previous, translating as the active. #2 maintains the passive voice and is therefore less accurate.
+Similarly, #1 makes more sense in English.
-#3 ignores '*aliam*' (meaning another)
+#3 ignores '*aliam*' (meaning another).

 - tertiam qui ipsorum lingua Celtae
 	- "and the third those who *in their own language* are called Celts"
 	- "and a third by a people *called in their own tongue* Celtae"
 	- "and a people who *call themselves* Celts"

 Whilst #2 is not necessarily wrong, stylistically 'called in their own tongue' does not come across as fluent English.
 It may be better to translate it as in the first translation and sacrifice literal accuracy. '*qui*' is translated in the first as 'who' - other translations omit this.
 Similarly, the second translation keeps the Latin '*Celtae*', which may be better understood as simply 'celts', as in the other translations. #3 omits '*tertiam*'. '*ipsorum*' translates better as 'their own'.
+The inclusion of 'a people' may not be literally accurate, but does aid understanding.

 - nostra Galli appellantur
 	- "in our language Gauls"